ipython/ipython/docs/source/interactive/autoawait.rst

    conda install ipykernel ipython --upgrade

 This should automatically enable ``autoawait`` integration.
-Unlike terminal IPython, all code runs on ``asynio`` eventloop, so creating a loop by hand will not work, including with magics like ``%run`` or other frameworks that create the eventloop themselves.
-In case like theses you can try to use projects like `nest_asyncio <https://github.com/erdewit/nest_asyncio>`_ and see discussion like `this one
+Unlike terminal IPython, all code runs on ``asyncio`` eventloop, so creating a loop by hand will not work, including with magics like ``%run`` or other frameworks that create the eventloop themselves.
+In cases like these you can try to use projects like `nest_asyncio <https://github.com/erdewit/nest_asyncio>`_ and follow `this discussion
 <https://github.com/jupyter/notebook/issues/3397#issuecomment-419386811>`_

 Difference between terminal IPython and IPykernel